bgu-frontend/hw3_2024/README.md

     1. If the current page is in the cache, it will be loaded from there.
     2. Regardless if it was loaded from the cache or not, in the background, using an async function, we will update the cache as needed: for example, when moving from page 5 to 6, only one page should be fetched.
         1. It's ok to have 5 fetches of 10 notes each, instead of one fetch of 50 notes; it's ok to use the existing 10-notes fetching API.
+4. Examples:
+    1. The first page should be in the cache after build, and not be brought when the user first enters the website.
+    2. Moving from page 1 to 2 should not fetch new data to the cache.

 ## Playwright requirements- hw3
 1. Submit 5 Playwright e2e tests under the "test" folder (parallel to the "src" folder), in the following format: